 Latency.
 RAMCloud avoids the overheads associated with kernel calls and interrupts by communicating directly with the NIC to send and receive packets, and by using a polling approach to wait for incoming packets.
-Our greatest challenge in achieving low latency has been finding a suitable threading architecture; our current implementation pays a significant latency penalty in order to provide an acceptable level of flexibility.
+Our greatest challenge in achieving low latency has been finding a threading architecture that provides enough flexibility without imposing a significant latency penalty.

 Crash recovery.
 RAMCloud takes advantage of the system's scale to recover quickly from server crashes.
-It does this by scattering backup data across the entire cluster and using hundreds of servers working concurrently to recover data from backups after crashes.
+It does this by scattering backup data across the entire cluster and using hundreds of servers working concurrently to replay log data.
 Crash recovery is fast enough (typically 1-2 seconds) to provide a high degree of availability without keeping redundant copies of data online in DRAM.